 1. No Bake Chocolate Walnut Brownie

 This recipe is our family favorite.
 It is so easy to make and packed with the goodness of walnuts.
-It is perfect for dinner parties and even as a fun treat to pack in the kid’s Christmas themed lunch boxes.
+It is perfect for dinner parties and even as a fun treat to pack in the kid’s Christmas-themed lunch boxes.
 Do try this healthy no-bake Christmas dessert this year.

 BROWNIE [No-bake Christmas treats for kids]